NicholasCorrado/CS760-Project/README.md

 ## Regression Decision Tree Model
 1. tree = regressionTreeConstruct(filename, depth = 8, split=False, printTree = True)
 	We can built the regression tree by import the csv data file.
 	The default max depth of tree is setup to 8, and user can adjust it to any reasonable depth.
 	The user can choose to further split the data into training and testing for validation.
 	The user can select printTree to print the split rules to console.

-2. evalTree(filename)
+2. evalTree(filename, printPlot=True)
 	Evaluate the tree generated for different depth.
 	The goodness of fit (r2 = 1 - sse/sst) would be plotted with training and testing dataset based on 9:1 ratio.
 	The user can choose the best fit decision tree models with optimal tree depth.

 3. predictions = testCase(filename,tree)
 	Can use the selected regression tree model to predict the microplastic content in test cases.
 	The predicted content would be ploted.
+R2_predict_training = predictionGoodnessOfFitForTraining(
+        regTree, input_file)
+	The R2 can be calculated using predictionGoodnessOfFitForTraining by passing regTree and training dataset R2_predict_test = predictionGoodnessOfFitForTesting(regTree, test_file)
+	The prediction results can be calculated by using the regTree and test_data_file

 ## Nearest Neighbor Model